You don’t necessarily have to be a first-time homebuyer to qualify for Nevada first-time homebuyer programs in 2020

 The City of Henderson Neighborhood Services First Time Home buyer Program

-This is an awesome program for Henderson first-time home owners who want additional savings by purchasing a fixer upper to remodel to their own taste.
+This program is for Henderson’s first-time homeowners who want additional savings by purchasing a fixer-upper to remodel to their taste.

-Applicants must have lived or worked in Henderson for one (1) year prior to applying and must not have owned a home in the past 3 years.
+Applicants must have lived or worked in Henderson for one (1) year prior to applying and must not have owned a home in the past three years.

-Must contribute $1,500 of their own funds toward the purchase of the home.
+Must contribute $1,500 of their funds toward the purchase of the home.

 This is no interest charges or monthly payments on the grant, but the loan must be paid back.

 Important: There is a Recapture Tax Penalty if you sell or otherwise dispose of all or any part of your interest in your residence within a specified time from the closing date of your Mortgage Loan.
 You may be required to pay federal income taxes for the taxable year in which you dispose of your interest in your residence in addition to the federal income taxes normally attributable to any gain recognized on the sale or disposition of your residence.